Preview and Q&A with Bianca Gannon

-Australian trio Impermanence is about to launch a double album, with // without.
+Australian trio Impermanence has just launched a double album, with // without.
 The trio consists of Bianca Gannon (piano, mixed Indonesian gamelan); Josh Holt (double bass, bass guitar); and Elliott Hughes (trumpet, augmented trumpet).

 Described as a “fusion of neo-classical, experimental art music, and freeform jazz”, Impermanence’s music brings to mind the rural isolation of a country like Ireland – sometimes ethereal; sometimes stormy; sometimes uncomplicated; sometimes complex.

 Bianca Gannon grew up in Ireland and studied in Wales.